-- 10.1 A student who has fulfilled the following conditions shall be deemed to have satisfied the attendance requirements for appearing in the end semester examinations. - 10.2 Ideally every student is expected to attend all periods and earn 100% attendance.
-However, the student shall secure not less than 75% of overall attendance taking into account the number of periods prescribed for each course in the curriculum.
+- 10.1 A student who has fulfilled the following conditions shall be deemed to have satisfied the attendance requirements for appearing in the end semester examinations of a particular course. - 10.2 Ideally every student is expected to attend all periods and earn 100% attendance.
+However, the student shall secure

-Note: Faculty members have to mark attendance as "present" only for those students who are physically present in the class.
+Note 1: Faculty members have to mark attendance as "present" only for those students who are physically present in the class.

-Note: The need to award On Duty (OD) is eliminated as the student shall benefit from the 25% margin in attendance in each course to take part in co-curricular and extra-curricular activities.
+Note 2: The need to award On Duty (OD) is eliminated as the student shall benefit from the 25% margin in attendance in each course to take part in co-curricular and extra-curricular activities.

-- 10.2.1 Apart from 25% margin in attendance, an additional 10% relaxation in attendance shall be provided (after being recommended by Department Consultative Committee) for students who secure attendance greater than or equal to 65% and less than 75% in overall attendance in the current semester due to the following reasons only: - i) Medical reasons (hospitalization / accident and or illness) - ii) Due to participation in sports events or design competitions or NCC and / or NSS activities with prior written permission from the Head of the Institution through the Head of the Department
+- 10.2.1 Apart from 25% margin in attendance, an additional 10% relaxation in attendance shall be provided (after being recommended by Department Consultative Committee) for students who secure attendance greater than or equal to 65% and less than 75% in any course in the current semester due to the following reasons only: - i) Medical reasons (hospitalization / accident and or illness) - ii) Due to participation in sports events or design competitions or NCC and / or NSS activities with prior written permission from the Head of the Institution through the Head of the Department

-The student shall be considered for exemption from the prescribed attendance requirement for the reasons stated above and if exempted, the student shall be permitted to appear for the end semester examinations.
+The student shall be considered for exemption from the prescribed attendance requirement for the reasons stated above and if exempted, the student shall be permitted to appear for the end semester examinations of that course.
+In all such cases, the students should have submitted the required documents on joining after the absence, to the Head of the Department through the Class Advisor.